PSHE and RSE

 Children will learn to celebrate what makes them special and unique.
 They will explore the diverse world we live in and develop an understanding of different people, families and communities and their traditions.
 Through books, children will learn about the struggles and successes of minority groups such as those from the LGBT+ community, those of different ethnic groups and those with visible and invisible disabilities.

-Children will explore different people and different families and how these share the same love.
+Children will explore different people and different families, learning the message 'different families, same love'.
+This will include learning about families of different races and cultures, living with grandparents or foster families; living in multiple homes; single-parent families and blended families; and families that have members from the LGBT+ community.
 Children will recognise good friendships and know how to be a good friend.
 They will learn about peer pressure, both online and face to face and how to deal with this.
 They will learn to understand their own emotional needs and the needs of others and develop an emotional intelligence around the nature of changing feelings and the need to apologise as well as to forgive others.
 Children will know the difference between teasing and bullying and know how to get support and how to support others.

 Through this unit, children learn about the importance of exercise, diet, sleep and hygiene to our physical health.
 Children will also learn about the effects on their bodies of obesity, sun exposure, technology addiction and, in Year 5 and 6, drug and alcohol abuse.
 Children learn about their mental health and how to recognise and adapt to their emotional needs and the needs of others.
 They will learn basic first aid and, in Year 5 and 6, how to give CPR.